cisco/cisco-network-puppet-module/README.md

 Sets the administrative distance for local BGP routes.
 Valid values are Integer or keyword 'default'.

 ##### `inject_map`
 An array of route-map names which will specify prefixes to inject.
 Each array entry must first specify the inject-map name, secondly an exist-map name, and optionally the `copy-attributes` keyword which indicates that attributes should be copied from the aggregate.
+This property is not supported on IOS XR.

 For example, the following array will create three separate inject-maps for `lax_inject_map`, `nyc_inject_map` (with copy-attributes), and `fsd_exist_map`: